 Zarhy is the head of the post-graduate choreography study program in Kelim Center Israel since 2021.
 She also works as a dramaturg and rehearsal director for fellow artists such as: Adi Boutrous, Hermann Heisig, Fabrice Mazliah and Shira Eviatar, and she has been teaching at The School of Visual Theater Jerusalem, K3 Hamburg, Jerusalem Academy for Music & Dance, and more.

 As a choreographer and performer, I am drawn to the intersection of choreography, performance, and sound art.
-I explore the materiality of the human body through movement and sound.
-I approach the body as a living sculpture, which is never actually still.
-Working with it demands a heightened sense of attention and care.
-This act of being attentive and open to the body's potential is my core motivation, and it informs all aspects of my practice.
-I design immersive environments for my performances, where the public and the performer/s share the space, thus inviting the viewers to encounter and observe unfamiliar aspects of their bodies while suspending their interpretation of this experience.
+I explore the materiality of the human body through movement and sound, and their relationship.
+The act of being attentive and open to the body's potential is a core motivation for me, and it informs all aspects of my work.

 Teaching is an important part of my practice.
 When I teach, I invite people to enter a safe space where their thoughts, feelings, and sensitivities are channeled through the body’s movement.
 Starting with somatic work and anatomical awareness warm-up directing focus inwards, the participants are gradually guided into an in-depth physical research, shifting the focus outwards into space.
 The practice involves durational movement while witnessing and giving into the body’s needs and directions.

 My approach is based on task-oriented improvisation, where one juggles in real-time between letting go and choice-making, intuition and shape (or image) making.
 I see the practice as a creative cleansing where one’s attention, concentration, and presence are at the center.